Alzheimer’s and Fear of Being Alone: 5 Ways for Caregivers to Cope

 A minute, a day, or a year might seem the same because they’ve lost the ability to keep track of time.

-So, saying that you’ll just be gone for a minute might not even mean anything to them.
+So, saying you’ll just be gone for a minute might not mean anything to them.

 To help them track time, try something simple like an egg timer.

-For example, if you’re going to the bathroom, set the timer for the amount of time you’ll be gone – 5 minutes.
+For example, if you’re going to the bathroom, set the timer for when you’ll be gone – 5 minutes.

-Have your older adult hold the timer and let them know that when the buzzer goes off, that’s when you’ll be back.
+Have your older adult hold the timer and tell them that when the buzzer goes off, you’ll be back.
 They’ll be able to watch the numbers count down and know exactly when you’ll return.

 This can also work for other quick chores like checking the mailbox or taking out the trash.